 Overcooking a marmalade will result in a caramelized flavor or tough orange peels in your marmalade.

-1 There are several ways to sterilize your jars for canning.
-You can run them through a short cycle on your dishwasher.
 You can place them in a large pot (12 quart) of water on top of a steaming rack (so they don't touch the bottom of the pan), and bring the water to a boil for 10 minutes.
-Or you can rinse out the jars, dry them, and place them, without lids, in a 200°F oven for 10 minutes.

-If you want, you can process the jars in a hot water bath for 5 minutes to help get a better seal and to help prevent mold.
+5 Process in water bath (optional): If you want, you can process the jars in a hot water bath for 5 minutes to help get a better seal and to help prevent mold.
 If you used boiling water in an earlier step to sterilize the jars, you can just keep the same set-up for the water bath.
 You want to make sure there is a rack at the bottom of the pot so that the jars aren't actually resting on the bottom of the pot.

 6 Allowing the jars to seal: Once you have sealed the jars with a lid and ring, and have water bathed (or not) the jars, let them sit on your kitchen counter.
 As the marmalade cools, you'll hear a popping noise as a vacuum is created in the headspace of the jars, pulling the lids down.